cse3901-2021au-giles/fantastic-four-peer-eval-tool/README.md

-# Ruby on Rails Peer Evaluation Tool
+# The Fantastic Four Ruby on Rails Peer Evaluation Tool

 This peer evaluation tool is modeled off of
 [*Ruby on Rails Tutorial: